Float-Capital/docs-staging-hosting/system-update-bot/README.md

 `docker rename <default-docker-container-name> system_update_bot`

-\*Don't forget to populate the secretsManager.js
+\*Don't forget to populate the secretsManager.js*

 ## Improvements

 - Convert to rescript
 - Only execute on market oracle price update

+## Additional Resources

+### Tip for generating mnemonic:
+`yarn add global bip39`
+` node -e 'console.log(require("bip39").generateMnemonic())'`

+https://github.com/kyledewy/eth-keys <- ethersjs wrapper that can be used to convert mnemonic to pvt key & get public address of mnemonic